Article

 Acronyms

 Define acronyms before their first use.
-Make sure to leave a space between a definition and an acronym.
+Leave a space between the definition and an acronym.

 • Correct: Deploy your Vultr Kubernetes Engine (VKE) cluster in the customer portal.

-• Avoid: Deploy a Vultr Kubernetes Engine(VKE) cluster.
+• Incorrect: Deploy a Vultr Kubernetes Engine(VKE) cluster.

 Steps in Narrative Form